Qervas/Playground/README.md

 Self-paced coding demos
-- [x] [MultiThreads-WINAPI ](./MultiThreads-WINAPI/README.md): Search targeting string from all text files under a directory.
-Then ourput where the matched strings are in those files.
+- [x] [MultiThreading: WINAPI version ](./MultiThreads-WINAPI/README.md): Search targeting string from all text files under a directory.
+Then output where the matched strings are in those files.
 <table>
   <tr>
      <td>WinAPI console</td>